As the weather becomes increasingly cool, many men will notice an increase in hair loss in comparison with shedding over the last few months.

 However, for men worried about the onset of male pattern baldness or ‘Androgenic Alopecia’, it is important to be able to tell the difference between seasonal hair loss and something more permanent.

 Is treatment necessary?

-Whilst seasonal hair loss requires no treatment, providing that the hair grows back as it usually does, male pattern baldness will only worsen if no steps are taken.
+Whilst the extra hair fall caused by seasonal hair loss requires no treatment, providing that the hair grows back as it usually does, male pattern baldness will only worsen if no steps are taken.

-The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
-If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the UK or the rest of the world.
-View our Hair Loss Success Stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
-You can also phone 020 7730 6666 any time for our hair loss helpline or to arrange a free consultation.
+The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
+If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
+View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
+You can also phone 020 7730 6666 any time to arrange a free consultation.